-Charlton Triangle Homes is run by a board of management consisting of twelve volunteers.
+Charlton Triangle Homes is run by a board of management consisting of ten volunteers.

 The Board normally meets five times annually and holds an annual general meeting in September each year.

 It is the Board’s responsibility to:

 - Agree Charlton Triangle Homes values and objectives, and ensure that these are achieved

 - Set the budget and approve the accounts each year

 - Agree how Charlton Triangle Homes should be run and how it should plan for the future

 The board also monitors expenditure and makes sure that Charlton Triangle Homes meets its legal and financial obligations.